Skip to main content

 August 31, 2026

 Deadline to configure your tenant to keep EWS enabled.
-Tenants that set EWSEnabled to True and configure an AppID allow list before this date will be excluded from the automatic October 1 block.
+Tenants that set EWSEnabled to True and configure an EWS allow list before this date will be excluded from the automatic October 1 block.

 October 1, 2026